ibm-cloud-docs/monitoring/api/python-client.md

     `<IAM_APIKEY>` must be replaced with a valid IAM API key.
 For more information, see [Working With API Tokens](/docs/Monitoring-with-Sysdig?topic=Sysdig-api_token#api_token_get).

     `<GUID>` must be replaced with the GUID of the monitoring instance that you obtain in the previous step.
+To get the GUID of the monitoring instance, run the following command: `ibmcloud resource service-instance <NAME> --output json | jq -r '.[].guid')`

 You can now use the `sdclient` to perform actions that will be authenticated by using IAM.